 Bradley International Airport

-Bradley International Airport, the all-weather leader in flight operations in the northeastern U.S., is centrally located just two hours from Boston and New York City.
-It is served by eight passenger airlines, including three low-fare carriers, which provide Bradley’s more than six million annual passengers with service to 31 nonstop destinations.
-These destinations, including recent service additions to Dublin, Ireland and Los Angeles, California, provide convenient, direct connectivity with major business hubs, and they also provide one-stop connectivity to virtually any major destination in the world.
+Bradley International Airport, the second-largest and most convenient airport in New England, is centrally located just two hours from Boston and New York City.
+It is served by major passenger airlines, including multiple low-fare carriers, which provide Bradley’s millions of annual passengers with service to key nonstop destinations across the country and world.
+These destinations—including recent routes to Dublin, Ireland and Los Angeles, California—provide convenient, direct connectivity with major business hubs; they also provide one-stop connectivity to virtually any major destination in the world.

-Bradley is also home to six air cargo carriers which ship over 115,000 tons of cargo and 3,000 tons of mail each year.
+Bradley is home to air cargo carriers which ship over 170,000 tons of cargo each year.
 U.S. Customs and Border Protection services are available at the airport, and a foreign trade zone is adjacent to the airport to further support overseas commerce.
 Bradley is also the center of the Bradley Airport Development Zone, an economic development tool that provides certain companies with tax incentives if they develop or acquire property in the zone and create jobs.
-Currently, more than 300 acres also remain available for development on airport grounds.
+Currently, approximately 300 acres also remain available for development on airport grounds.